cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 ## Message Robustness

-An essential property of blind signature schemes is that signer learns nothing of the message being signed.
+An essential property of blind signature schemes is that the signer learns nothing of the message being signed.
 In some circumstances, this may raise concerns of arbitrary signing oracles.
 Applications using blind signature schemes should take precautions to ensure that such oracles do not cause cross-protocol attacks.
 This can be done, for example, by keeping blind signature keys distinct